KittyGiraudel/SJSJ/_glossary/MOMENTJS.md

 ---
 title: Moment.js
-description: a library to parse, validate, manipulate and display dates
+excerpt: a library to parse, validate, manipulate and display dates
 ---

 # Moment.js